 Tokens which begin with the following names treat a numeric value of 0 as being equivalent to empty: Disc, Episode, Movement Number, Season and Track.
 Any custom field defined as being a Yes/No value will also treat a numeric value of 0 as equivalent to being empty.

-As a convenience, there is a special form of the IfExists token which says if the specified field exists, insert it immediately after the token.
+As a convenience, there is a special form of the IfExists token which implies if the specified field exists, insert it immediately after the token.
 The previous template can be simplified to:

 ❨IfExists+ Disc❩-❨endIf❩❨Track Pad2❩·❨Title❩